Multiple overlapping blurred Snellen eye charts with various letters decreasing in size

 Both times we’ve spent in Germany, we’ve had occasion to use our ADAC policy.
 One time, we went on a Baltic cruise and came back to find our battery dead.
 We called ADAC and they sent us a guy with a battery.
 He fixed our car on the spot, and we were on our way.

-Another time, we were in France and some jackass deliberately popped our tire, hopping to rob us.
+Another time, we were in France and some jackass deliberately popped our tire, hoping to rob us.
 He didn’t succeed, but he caused quite an issue for us.
 ADAC was a lifesaver there, too, helping us to get new tires and report the crime to the French police.
 There are other auto clubs besides ADAC, so do some research and choose one that works best for your budget and lifestyle.

 • Enjoy yourself!